No Mow May

 However, we have introduced meadows into some of our parks.
 Meadows are flower-rich grasslands which are left to grow long.
 They’re great for insects such as bees and butterflies and add lots of colour to our parks throughout the seasons.
 They require less intensive management compared to normal grass – they are cut on a yearly cycle rather than 10 times a year for normal grass.

 In addition, the Council is reviewing grass cutting regimes across the district to further improve biodiversity.
-For more information on the Council’s work to improve biodiversity in the district please visit our biodiversity webpage.
+For more information on the Council’s work to improve biodiversity in the district please visit our biodiversity webpages.

 Is it not counterproductive to allow these small ecosystems to develop and then destroy them in June when mowing resumes?